-Not only are many of these chemicals linked to hormonal disruption, but they affect the nervous system, irritate eyes, skin and the airway.
+Not only are many of these chemicals linked to hormonal disruption, but they affect the nervous system, irritate eyes, skin, and the airway.
 This is why you should learn to make your own cleaning products!

 Household cleaning products get into your body because they are breathed in and absorbed through your skin.
 In the case of laundry detergents, fabric softeners and dryer sheets, the chemicals they contain often stay on your clothes, allowing for great exposure through your skin.
-The chemical residue evaporates and lingers around the home as it “off gases” throughout the day.
+The chemical residue evaporates and lingers around the home as it gives off gases throughout the day.
 According the Environmental Protection Agency, indoor pollution can be up to 100 times higher than outdoors, in part because of chemicals in household cleaning products.

-Not only are these ingredients bad for your health, but for the health of the environment, not only through manufacturing processes, but most are not safe for our water system.
+Not only are these ingredients bad for your health, but are bad for the health of the environment, not only through manufacturing processes, but most are not safe for our water system.
 Almost all household cleaning products are poured down the drain, thrown in the trash or cleaned out of rags and sponges used for making our homes gleam.

 How You Can “Clean Up” Your Cleaning Products!

 Want to know a hormone harmony secret?
 Simply learn to make your own natural cleaning products.
 It is easier than you think, typically costs less, there is little to no harm to your health and it is something you have total control over!